 16) Emily Valentine

-Emily is often remembered as Brandon’s true love in the series.
-Even though Brandon thinks of Kelly as his life partner, we know he ends up calling off the wedding with her before moving away.
-Emily was with Brandon while Kelly burned in the house party fire which Kelly resents for the remainder of the series.
+Emily was with Brandon while Kelly burned in the house party fire that Kelly resents for the series’s remainder.
 Emily is last seen in Season 5 as she has a layover at the airport.

 17) Cindy Walsh

 Cindy Walsh was a stereotypical Midwestern mother who cared deeply for her children and their friends.
 She regularly provided maternal support to Brenda, Brandon, and their friends, including Dylan, Kelly, and Steve.